arcus/Arcus_Labs_Orientation/arcus_orientation.md

 Congratulations!
 This goal of this guide is to get you up and running with your new lab, regardless of your research background and expertise.

 You should begin by working in this document, which constitutes an Arcus Lab Overview.

+<div style = "clear: both;"></div>

 The aim of this document is to bring you up to speed fast on:

 * What the Arcus Lab includes
 * What to expect when working with Arcus
 * Links to how to perform the data science DIY you'll need to do

-<div style = "clear: both"></div>
+<div style = "clear: both;"></div>

 If you're already comfortable with data science tools like SQL, R, python, and version control, then this document may be enough to get you going.
 Most researchers will benefit from working through some or all of the other linked documents as well, though: